 - Log in to the site you want to move and go to Settings > General, then change the URLs. (ie from http://example.com/ to http://example.net ) - save the settings and expect to see a 404 page.

 - Edit wp-config.php with the new server's MySQL database name, user and password.

 - Import the database on the new server.

 When your domain name or URLs change there are additional concerns.
 The files and database can be moved, however references to the old domain name or location will remain in the database, and that can cause issues with links or theme display.

-- Use the Better Search Replace or Velvet Blues Update URLs plugins if you can access your Dashboard.
+- Use the Velvet Blues Update URLs plugin if you can access your WP Admin Dashboard.

 - Use WP-CLI's search-replace if your hosting provider (or you) have installed WP-CLI.